Analysis | A quarter of the country won’t get the coronavirus vaccine. Half of them trust Trump’s medical advice.

 About a quarter of adults hold the view that they won’t be vaccinated when eligible.
 That’s equivalent to about 64 million Americans.

 Who are they?
 As prior polls have shown, they’re disproportionately political conservatives.
 At the outset of the pandemic, there was concern that vaccine skepticism would heavily be centered in non-White populations.
-At the moment, though, the rate of skepticism among those who say they voted for President Donald Trump in 2020 and among Republicans is substantially higher than skepticism overall.
+At the moment, though, the rate of skepticism among those who say they voted for Donald Trump in 2020 and among Republicans is substantially higher than skepticism overall.

 That shows up in another way in the Economist poll.
 Respondents were asked whose medical advice they trusted.
 Among those who say they don’t plan to get the vaccine, half say they trust Trump’s advice a lot or somewhat — far more than the advice of the Centers for Disease Control and Prevention or the country’s top infectious-disease expert Anthony S. Fauci.

-If we look only at Republican skeptics, the difference is much larger: Half of Republican skeptics say that they have a lot of trust in Trump’s medical advice.
+If we look only at Republican skeptics, the difference is much larger: Half of Republican skeptics say they have a lot of trust in Trump’s medical advice.

 The irony, of course, is that Trump sees the vaccine as his positive legacy on the pandemic.
 He’s eager to seize credit for vaccine development and has — sporadically — advocated for Americans to get the vaccine.
 (He got it himself while still president, without advertising that fact.)
 It’s his supporters, though, who are most hostile to the idea.